cda-tum/mqt-qmap/docs/source/library/Synthesis.rst

 Quantum Circuit Synthesis
 ===========================

-The main functionality for synthesizing quantum circuits is the :func:`~mqt.qmap.synthesize_clifford` and the :func:`~mqt.qmap.optimize_clifford` method.
+The main functionality for synthesizing quantum circuits is provided by the :func:`~mqt.qmap.synthesize_clifford` and the :func:`~mqt.qmap.optimize_clifford` methods.